rudzzz/js-lamp/README.md

 ## 🇧🇷
 Um projetinho pra treinar a manipulação do DOM no JavaScript.
 Nele você pode acender e desligar uma lâmpada.
-Voê pode conferir clicando neste link: https://rudzzz.github.io/js-lamp/
+Você pode conferir clicando neste link: https://rudzzz.github.io/js-lamp/

 ## 🇺🇸
 A mini project to practice DOM manipulation in JavaScript.
 In this project you can turn on and off a lamp.